4D-Game/Hardware/docs/middle_tower(comet).md

 ![Middle Tower circuit](circuit/middle_tower1.png)

-For the connection between motors, motorshield to Raspberry Pi see [here](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/stacking-hats)
+For the connection between motors, motor shield to Raspberry Pi see [here](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/stacking-hats)

 ## Components

-For a list of all used components see the [Components](Components.md) section.
+For a list of all used components see the [components](Components.md) section.

 ## Further information